Header photo by Gustavo Barroso

 When leaving the loading area, the plane goes almost immediately up a slow speed hill to about 30 feet.
 It then rides down a left hand turn and several small rises and falls before finishing up with several banked turns to the right and left, and slowly coming to a stop.
 During the run, it reaches speeds of about 25 miles per hour.
 During much of the ride, the ground below is visible through the track ahead, so guests are aware they’re off of the ground with just the track below them.

 Although The Barnstormer is child oriented, keep in mind that it IS a roller coaster.
 Though it’s small, there are still the same basic moves including moments of going around bends where you’re angled sideways, some dips and quick turns.
 Since it’s a short ride with gentler turns than the bigger roller coasters, it may be a good ‘practice’ roller coaster for people who are not sure whether or not they want to ride one.
+Here’s what one mom had to say about it:

 Take a look at The Barnstormer ride in action: